Posted on April 25, 2017 at 6:00 am

 Saturday, June 3, 8am–3pm

 Teresa Sadler was raised in Central Illinois and started gardening with her father when she was young.
-She joined the military out of high school and moved from Maryland to Texas, to Florida, to Mississippi, to Oklahoma, and then to San Diego.
+She joined the military out of high school and moved from Maryland to Texas, Florida, Mississippi, Oklahoma, and then to San Diego.
 She came to Spokane in 1995 and became the coordinator for the Pumpkin Patch Community Garden in 2010.
 She has gardened a loop around the United States and enjoys Spokane the best of all!